SimLi1333/vidra/docs/docs/guides/infrahub.md

     def filternesteddict(nesteddict: Dict[str, Any], key: str = "") -> Dict[str, str]:
         """Filter nested dictionaries and store the result in a global dictionary.""" for nestedkey, value in nesteddict.items():
-            # Check if Dictionary is nested
+            # Check if dictionary is nested
             if isinstance(value, dict):
                 HelperFunctions.filternesteddict(value, nestedkey)
                 continue